lauryn-anderson/blankit/README.md

 customizations to make more informed choices when selecting words to be replaced.

+This project was presented at the Verbatium Colloquium at the University of Calgary on 1 April 2023.

 ## Usage

 Developed in a virtual environment where SpaCy was